LoobySimilien/Coding-Calendar/README.md

 # Coding-Calendar

-Please go to the gh-pages branch of this repo to view the code.
+Please go to the gh-pages branch of this repo to view the code, and to render Github Pages in your browser.